nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 The background text should include a description of the tool and its motivation or scope, as well as the developers or organizations involved.
 It should also include a link to examples where the tool has informed science-based decision making, if this is appropriate.

-If the source code is linked, this information should be placed in a README.md file on the source code repository.
-Otherwise, it could also be located somewhere else that is easy for users of the software to find.

 #### Installation Instructions

 Installation instructions should be provided.
 The tool reviewer must be able to run them and successfully install the software.